 The System Tab allows you to configure certain features of the laser system.
 If your laser system needs to be calibrated, you will need to do so from this tab.
-The System tab contains the following controls
+The System tab contains the following controls:

-- ٠ - The PRINT CACHE number indicates the maximum number of print jobs that will be stored on your hard drive.
-If you exceed the number shown, the software will automatically begin deleting the oldest jobs as newer jobs enter the queue, unless "Permanent" is checked in the File Management window. - LANGUAGE allows you to switch between available languages according to your preference. - UNITS allows you to choose between Metric or English units of measure. - AUTO Z enables a feature that automatically moves the Z axis to the material thickness value entered into the printer driver properties window in the color table.
-If it is disabled, the Z values in the color table will be ignored and you will need to set focus manually by using the Focus
+- The PRINT CACHE number indicates the maximum number of print jobs that will be stored on your hard drive.
+If you exceed the number shown, the software will automatically begin deleting the oldest jobs as newer jobs enter the queue, unless "Permanent" is checked in the File Management window. - LANGUAGE allows you to switch between available languages according to your preference. - UNITS allows you to choose between Metric or English units of measure. - AUTO Z enables a feature that automatically moves the Z axis to the material thickness value entered into the printer driver properties window.
+If it is disabled, the Z values entered in the printer driver properties window will be ignored and you will need to set focus manually by using the Focus Tool.
+If you use this feature make sure the Z axis has been properly homed.